 It was established in 1911 in Jorhat, Assam.
-Obviously the Indian tea industry considers the establishment of Tocklai tea research institute as a landmark event.
+Obviously the Indian tea industry considered the establishment of Tocklai tea research institute as a landmark event.
 A new era for the tea industry began in India along with it.
-It started as the ‘Tocklai Experimental Station’.
-However, later in 1964, the Tea Reserch Association took over its management in the greater interest of tea research.
+Though it was started as the ‘Tocklai Experimental Station’ initially, later on in 1964, the Tea Research Association took over its management in the greater interest of tea research.

-Some of the TTRI’s tea research initiatives includes:
+Some of the TTRI’s key tea research initiatives include:

 1. Agronomy –